In this part of the Ruby tutorial, we will talk about Regular expressions in Ruby.

 p "This is Sparta!".split(/\s/)

-The split method splits a string using a given regular expression as a separator.
-The \s character type stands for any whitespace character.
+method splits a string using a given regular expression as a separator.
+The \s character type stands for any whitespace character. $ ./apply.rbOutput of the apply.rb script.

 6